kietsy/betsser/README.md

 # Betsser (WIP)

-A indentation and space sensitive but case insensitive alternative to the Alloy's XML templates.
+An indentation and space sensitive, but case insensitive alternative to the Alloy's XML templates.

 An alternative to [Alloy](https://github.com/appcelerator/alloy) since it seems